TypeFox/monaco-languageclient/README.md

 There are a couple of different examples that demonstrate how the `monaco-languageclient` can be used :

 - [JSON Language client and language server example](./packages/examples/src/json):
   - The **json-server** runs a Node.js [Express app](./packages/examples/src/json/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application.
 The language server can be started as internal or external process.
-Use `npm run start:example:server:json` to start the language server (see [Server processes](#server-processes)).
+Use `npm run start:examples:server:json` to start the language server (see [Server processes](#server-processes)).

   - The **json-client** contains the [client web app](./packages/examples/src/json/client/main.ts) which connects to the language server therefore requires the node server app to be run in parallel.

 - [Python Language client and pyright language server example](./packages/examples/src/python):
   - The **python-server** runs a Node.js [Express app](./packages/examples/src/python/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application.
 The language server can be started as internal or external process.
-Use `npm run start:example:server:python` to start the language server (see [Server processes](#server-processes)).
+Use `npm run start:examples:server:python` to start the language server (see [Server processes](#server-processes)).

   - The **python-client** contains the [client web app](./packages/examples/src/python/client/main.ts) which connects to the language server therefore requires the node server app to be run in parallel.